jax-ml/jax/docs/multi_process.md

   the same JAX function to it, it's like programming against one big device.
 - **Use the same [unified sharding mechanism][unified_sharding]** as in single-controller JAX to control how data is distributed and computation is parallelized.
-XLA automatically exploits high-speed networking links between hosts, like TPU ICI or NVLink, when available.
+XLA automatically exploits high-speed networking links like TPU ICI or NVLink between hosts when available, and otherwise uses available host networking (e.g. Ethernet, InfiniBand).
 - **All processes (usually) run the same Python script**.
 You write this Python code almost exactly the same as you would for a single process — just run multiple instances of it and JAX takes care of the rest.
 In other words,